-Google Confirms Rollout of New Desktop Local Pack Design
+Local Memo: Google Confirms Rollout of New Desktop Local Pack Design

 This year we’ve seen numerous layout experiments for the desktop version of Google’s local pack – experiments that removed the map or showed different numbers of listings including five and ten as opposed to the usual three.
 Now Google has confirmed the official rollout of a layout change that might be termed the “mega map.”
 This version of the local pack still has three results, but takes up much more real estate in the SERP, with a wider overall layout and a large-sized map placed to the right of the business listings, rather than above as with a typical three-pack.

 Over the weekend, I noticed that I was finally able to reproduce the mega map easily, after numerous sightings by others.
 According to Google’s official statement, it may take a few weeks before it shows up for everyone.
 One notable detail is that the mega map version of the local map seems not to show ads above the pack, meaning that the pack itself takes up most of the room above the fold in the SERP.
 This creates a more immersive experience – and possibly better engagement as well as room for more features down the road.
 It’s also notable that hotel searches still appear in their old, smaller format, so that they now contrast sharply with results for other businesses.

 Mega map result for women-owned insurance agencies in Dallas